-We decided that our front porch needed some lovin.
-It has remained fairly untouched since we moved in a year and a half ago.
+We decided that our front porch needed an upgrade It has remained fairly untouched since we moved in a year and a half ago.
 Sad, I know.
 So we decided to try our hand at building box planters for either side of the front door.

 It was my goal to avoid purchasing anything to complete the planters; to create them with only things that we have on hand.
 We dug in to the deep, dark depths of our scrap wood pile to create these planters and we luckily had enough scrap wood to avoid buying anything.
 I’ll chalk that up to a win!

-Like I mentioned before, we wanted to use what we had on hand, so we used all kinds of scrap wood as the braces on the inside of the panels.
+Like I mentioned before, we wanted to use what we had on hand to make these planter boxes, so we used all kinds of scrap wood as the braces on the inside of the panels.
 We kinda went all MacGyver-crazy on these things.
 But hey, free is free.